ARION

 The orange domestic cat opened the cockpit door and looked out at his companions, simply leaning on the door frame and letting his tail swish lazily behind him.

-“Did it set the ground cover on fire?”
+“Did it set any of the ground cover on fire?”
 Dr. Kazama wanted to know.

 “No, whatever it is out there seems to be fire resistant.
 Once the air cools, I’ll open the environmental package to analyze the atmosphere before we actually breathe the stuff.”